-(Last Updated on : 16/10/2014)
+(Last Updated on : 21/05/2018)

 Early Life of Swami Sivananda Saraswati

 fearing lady too.
 Sivananda, in his childhood, was bold, courageous, carefree and amiable by nature.
-An intelligent child, Kuppuswami earned prizes every year for academics from Rajah's High School in Ettiapuram.
-He passed his Matriculation Examination in 1903 from the Rajah's High School, Ettiapuram.
+An intelligent child, Kuppuswami earned prizes every year for academics.
+He passed his Matriculation Examination in 1903 from the Rajahs High School, Ettiapuram.
 Then he joined the S.P.G.
 College, Trichinopoly for further education

 .
-It was during this time that he also published a medical journal called, 'Ambrosia.'
+It was during this time that he also published a medical journal called Ambrosia.

-In the year 1913, he went to Malaysia and practiced there for ten years.
+In the year 1913, he went to Malaysia and practiced there for 10 years.
 Swami Sivananda Saraswati, as a doctor, treated the downtrodden and ran a hospital there.
 Often he would treat the poor without taking any fees from them.
-In spite of being caught up in his work he always found out time to serve the saints and beggars.
-He became a Member of the Royal Institute of Public Health (M.R.I.P.H.), London, a Member of the Royal Asiatic Society (M.R.A.S.), London, and an Associate of Royal Sanitary Institute
+During his stay in Malaysia, he published some medical books such as Household Remedies, Fruits and Health, Diseases and their Tamil Terms, Obstetric Ready-Reckoner and Fourteen Lectures on Public Health.

 ; the Bhagawad Gita

-and other sacred scriptures.
+.
 He also participated in Nandan Charitam and sang bhajans.
 However, after a brief encounter with an itinerant sage led Swami Sivananda Saraswati to find out the ways to heal people spiritually.
 To find such a path he returned back to India in 1924.
 On the 8th of May, 1924 Kuppuswami reached Rishikesh.
 He was rechristened as Swami Sivananda by Guru Vishwananda Saraswati and he started staying in the Swarga Ashram for performing meditations and Tapas

 Swami Sivananda renounced the worldly pleasures and lived to serve humanity.
 He resided in a small dilapidated kutir.
-In that kutir he would perform intense Tapas and meditation, and sometimes he would fast, too, for several days.
+In that kutir he would perform intense Tapas and meditation, and sometimes he would fast too, for several days.
 He would perform intense meditation

 and smallpox.
 Sometimes he washed their Kutirs in case of their illness, begged on behalf of them and fed them with his own hands.
 Swamiji studied the scriptures and performed varied forms of yoga.

 Divine Life Society, Rishikesh

 The Divine Life Society was established by Swami Sivananda Saraswati in 1936.
 This organisation developed around the same kutir that was built by Swamiji by Ganga and served the needy.
-Moreover, his disciples also lived by his side.
-However, most of the times, they had to face a number of hardships.
-Hence proper living space was also desired to accommodate his growing number of followers.
+His disciples also lived by his side and most of the times; they had to face a number of hardships.
+Hence, proper living space was also desired to accommodate his growing number of followers.
 The ruler of Tehri-Garhwal

-Swami Sivananda Saraswati as an Author
+Works of Swami Sivananda Saraswati

 Sivananda Saraswati, besides being an Indian saint, was an author too.
-He has written several books on yoga and Hindu religion.
+He has written several books on yoga and Hindu religion

-Some of his books include Autobiography of Swami Sivananda, Yoga of Synthesis, Lord Shanmukha and His Worship, Practice of Yoga, Lord Siva and His Worship, Karma Yoga, Brihadaranyaka Upanishad etc.
+.
+Some of his books include Autobiography of Swami Sivananda, Yoga of Synthesis, Lord Shanmukha and His Worship, Practice of Yoga, Lord Siva and His Worship, Karma Yoga, Brihadaranyaka Upanishad, etc.